 We’re coming to the most important part.
-What’s the mechanics of the forecasting process?
+What are the mechanics of the forecasting process?
 How does it work?
 Well, it’s a bit embarrassing to reveal how simple it is, but still:

 It’s hard to believe that it can work, but it actually does.
-If you want to see it in action, start a trial in Kanbanize and see for yourself.
+If you want to see it in action, give Kanbanize a try for 14 days for free and see yourself.

 Forecasting on the Portfolio Level is possible when: